 Residential students are permitted to visit off campus only with parental consent and approval of proper College officials.
 Specific regulations are outlined in the Student Handbook.

 Visitors

 Visits of relatives and friends may be arranged through consultation with proper College officials.
-Under some conditions it is permissible for visitors to stay on campus, and meals are available at moderate cost.
+Under some conditions it is permissible for visitors to stay on campus.
 Detailed instructions concerning this will be found in the Student Handbook.